Opel Combo: Engines

-Combo C (2002-2012)
+Combo C (2002–2012)

 The second generation was launched at the Frankfurt Motor Show, in September 2001.
 While most competitors severed their connections with their subcompact brethren, Opel decided to base the vehicle on the Corsa again.
 The use of subcompact Gamma platform constrained the overall width of the vehicle.
 The front clip is thus still shared with the Corsa, although now only back to the A-pillar.
 This allowed Opel to more fully integrate the overall design of the car, giving it a "flush" look more in line with its competitors.

 Compared to previous generation, the Combo C gained sliding rear side doors (versions with either single passenger side door or double doors are available).
 Sales began in January 2002.

 An Opel Combo Tour version was also introduced, followed by Opel Combo Tour Tramp (Combo Tour Arizona in some markets), in an effort to attract leisure activity vehicle buyers.
 Combo Tour Tramp/Arizona was thought as a more off-road recreational vehicle.

 It features enhanced suspension tuning, increased ground clearance, chassis protection covers and numerous styling details that differentiate it from standard Combo Tours, with the intention to conjure a sturdy, outdoor sports related image.
 The Combo Tour was not offered by Vauxhall in the United Kingdom.
 Commercial van versions retained the symmetrical twin rear doors, while the Tour versions have an option of a single tailgate (opening to the top).
 The tailgate is standard on Tour Tramp/Arizona.

 In December 2006, the Azambuja, Portugal factory closed down, and the production of the Opel Combo transferred to Zaragoza, Spain in 2007.
 Holden in Australia launched the XC series Combo in September 2002.
 It offered the 1.6 litre Z16SE engine, upgraded to 1.4 litre Z14XEP specification in December 2004 for the MY05 update.

 Although production ended in the end of 2011, Holden in Australia and New Zealand stockpiled sufficient Combo inventory to last until 2013, with the final 2011 build vehicles complianced in the beginning of 2012.
 In August 2013, CarAdvice announced that the Holden Combo had been quietly discontinued, and will not be replaced by the Combo D, available to European customers.

 Production of the Combo C ended in the end of 2011, in time for the December 2011 launch of the Combo D, which is based on the Fiat Doblò.

+In Chile, was sold as Chevrolet Combo, with Chevrolet logo instead of Vauxhall logo with Vauxhall "V" badge in same as UK market.